-The 5th International Marine Conservation Congress and Society for Conservation Biology Marine Section are offering Diversity Travel Grants as part of our Diversity Initiatives.
-For IMCC5, the Diversity Travel Grant Awards Competition (DTGAC) is focusing on international diversity, awarding competitive grants to present at IMCC5 for delegates from countries defined as developing by the World Bank and delegates from countries designated as Small Island Developing States by the United Nations.
+The 5th International Marine Conservation Congress, OceansOnline, and the Society for Conservation Biology (SCB) Marine Section are offering Travel Grant Awards as part of our Diversity Initiatives.
+In 2018, the Travel Grant Awards will focus on international diversity, awarding competitive grants to present at IMCC5 for delegates from countries defined as developing by the World Bank and delegates from countries designated by the United Nations as member or affiliate Small Island Developing States (excluding Singapore).
+Delegates from indigenous communities in any country are also encouraged to apply.
 Please read the guidelines in full.
-Delegates must first submit an abstract in the Call for Abstracts, then apply for the DTGAC.
-Continue to check the website for updates.
+Delegates must first submit an abstract in the Call for Abstracts, then apply for the travel grant.
+Delegates who made successful applications to the Call for Proposals may also apply for a Travel Grant Award.
+Continue to check this website for updates.

-The IMCC5 Travel Grants Committee will be considering applications for Diversity Travel Grants to help offset costs for qualifying delegates to present at the SCB Marine Section’s 5th International Marine Conservation Congress (IMCC5) in Kuching, Sarawak, Malaysia from 24 June - 29 June 2018.
-Awarded funds will be used to reimburse awardees to offset the travel costs and/or registration fees to present at IMCC.
+The SCB Marine Diversity Committee is considering applications for Travel Grant Awarsd to help offset costs for qualifying delegates to present at the SCB Marine Section’s 5th International Marine Conservation Congress (IMCC5) in Kuching, Malaysia from 24 – 28 June 2018, as well as for OceansOnline on 29 June 2018.
+Awarded funds will be used to reimburse awardees to offset the travel costs and/or registration fees to present at IMCC5 or OceansOnline.

-The need for support of marine conservation efforts is acute in many parts of the world, especially in developing nations and nations with little or no access to conservation funding.
-SCB Marine and IMCC are thus initiating the Diversity Travel Grant Awards Competition (DTGAC) to fund attendance to present at IMCC5.
+The need for support of marine conservation efforts is acute in many parts of the world, especially in so-called ‘developing nations’ and nations with little or no access to conservation funding.
+SCB Marine thus initiated the Travel Grant Awards to fund attendance to present at IMCCs and OceansOnlines.

 The availability of travel reimbursement funds is determined by the amount of money raised through sponsorships.
 Individual reimbursement awards are expected to help delegates who have an accepted abstract offset some of the costs of presenting at the meeting and will vary between $200 and $3,000 USD.